vibeus/vibe-website/content/blog/8-benefits-of-daily-stand-up-meetings/index.md

 tags: ["meetings", "stand-up", "huddle"]
 draft: false
 isfeatured: True
-summary: If your goal is to create a culture of success in an agile workplace, read on to learn how this lead to a more cohesive team.
+summary: If your goal is to create a culture of success in an agile workplace, read on to learn how this daily check-in leads to a more cohesive team.
 ---